Tell Members of Congress you Oppose Cuts or Changes to SNAP

 The emergency food system is not structured to handle need at this scale.
 Private charities like food banks work in concert with locally administered federal nutrition programs like SNAP to ensure that our friends and neighbors have the care, support, and nutrition they need to work, learn, and live healthy lives.

 In order for the charitable food system to do its job effectively, federal nutrition programs must also keep its promise to provide assistance to the people who are eligible and qualify.

-For example, the FoodShare program brings nearly $1 billion of federal food purchasing benefits to Wisconsin.
+For example, the FoodShare program brings nearly $800 billion of federal food purchasing benefits to Wisconsin.
 The total annual value of every last pound of charitable food distributed in Wisconsin is around $130 million.
-The charitable food system is about 1/8 the size of the FoodShare program.
+The charitable food system is a little less than 1/8 the size of the FoodShare program.

-If the President’s budget proposal is implemented at the scale that has been proposed, it would amount to about a $250 million cut to benefits in Wisconsin.
-That means that the charitable food network in Wisconsin would essentially have to triple its entire output in order to replace the missing benefits.
+If these cuts are implemented at the scale that has been proposed, it would amount to about a 20% cut to benefits for people living in Wisconsin, or about $170 million.
+That means that the charitable food network in Wisconsin would essentially have to double its entire output in order to replace the missing benefits.